Nonconcave Robust Utility Maximization under Projective Determinacy: Setting and main result

 \subsection{Value functions and Assumption on $U_0^P$}

 We first introduce the dynamic programming procedure and the associated value functions.
-We do it for the multiple-priors utility maximization problem \eqref{RUMP_pj} with the value functions $U_t$ and also for the utility problem related to a given prior $P$ with the value functions $U_t^P$.
+We do it for the multiple-priors utility maximization problem \eqref{RUMP_pj} with the value functions $U_t$, and also for the utility problem related to a given prior $P$ with the value functions $U_t^P$.
 Fix $P\in\mathcal{Q}^T$ with fixed disintegration $P:=q_1^P\otimes \cdots \otimes q_T^P$.
 For all $0\leq t\leq T-1$, we define

-The existence and the measurability of $U_t$ and $U_t^P$ are not trivial especially as we take uncountable suprema.
+The existence and the measurability of $U_t$ and $U_t^P$ are not trivial, especially as we take uncountable suprema.
 These results will be proved in Section \ref{muti_per_pj} under the (PD) axiom.
-Here, no regularity is assumed for the random utility function and the (PD) axiom provides a measurability framework where uncountable supremum or infimum of measurable functions remain measurable and measurable selection can be performed (see Section \ref{proj_hiera_pj}).
-Our definition of the value functions differs from the usual one as we take suprema over all $h$ in $\mathbb{R}^d$ and not in $\mathbb{Q}^d$ and as we do not take the closure of these suprema, see \citep{ref3_pj}, \citep{refnotre_pj}, \citep{refns_pj} and \citep{ref9_pj}.
-Taking a countable supremum and the closure ensure that $U_t$ is lower-semianalytic, i.e. that the measurability of $U_t$ stays at the lowest level of the projective hierarchy.
-Low enough to be able to use measurable selection methods in the ZFC theory only.
-One may wonder if we can simplify proofs and obtain a better result in Theorem \ref{one_step_strategy_pj} if we take a countable infimum in \eqref{u_t_p_pj} and \eqref{u_t_rob_pj} and if we take the closure as it is usually done.
+Here, no regularity is assumed for the random utility function, and the (PD) axiom provides a measurability framework, where the uncountable supremum or infimum of measurable functions remains measurable, and measurable selection can be performed.
+Our definition of the value functions differs from the usual one as we take suprema over all $h$ in $\mathbb{R}^d$ and not in $\mathbb{Q}^d$, and as we do not take the closure of these suprema, see \citep{ref3_pj}, \citep{refnotre_pj}, \citep{refns_pj} and \citep{ref9_pj}.
+Taking a countable supremum and the closure ensures that $U_t$ is lower-semianalytic, i.e., the measurability of $U_t$ stays at the lowest level of the projective hierarchy.
+Low enough to use measurable selection methods in the ZFC theory only.
+One may wonder if a better result can be obtained in Theorem \ref{one_step_strategy_pj}, taking a countable infimum in \eqref{u_t_p_pj} and \eqref{u_t_rob_pj}, and the closure of this $U_t$ as is usually done.
 The answer is no, see Remarks \ref{rem_star} and \ref{rem_link_value_art_pj}.\\

 We now introduce an assumption that provides a control from above on each $U_t^P$ for $P\in\mathcal{H}^T$. \begin{assumption} For all $P\in \mathcal{H}^T$, $U_0^P(1)<+\infty$. \end{assumption}